safesoftware/FMETraining/ServerAuthoring1Basics/Exercise3.md

 By completing this exercise you have learned how to:
 <br>
 <ul><li>Import a Project</li>
-<li>Check the log and confirm a Project was successfully imported</li>
+<li>Check the Project History and confirm a Project was successfully imported</li>
 <li>Edit a Project's contents</li>
 <li>Export a Project</li></ul>
 </span>